 Charges, Trial, and Sentencing

-After the couple’s trial began on March 3, 2020, their Paris-based support group condemned the hearing as a “masquerade of justice” and accused the regime of “deliberately putting in danger the lives of our two colleagues—already weakened—by keeping them in an overcrowded jail while the country is hit by a serious coronavirus epidemic whose scale is being played down and which is not under control.”
+After the couple’s trial began on March 3, 2020, their Paris-based committee of supporters condemned the hearing as a “masquerade of justice” and accused the regime of “deliberately putting in danger the lives of our two colleagues—already weakened—by keeping them in an overcrowded jail while the country is hit by a serious coronavirus epidemic whose scale is being played down and which is not under control.”

 Iran freed Marchal on March 20, 2020, in exchange for France simultaneously releasing Jalal Rohollahnejad, an Iranian accused of violating U.S. sanctions laws.
 Marchal returned to France the next day.
 The regime continues to hold Adelkhah hostage in Evin Prison.